 This morning enjoy a hearty breakfast before we cruise across the lake to start our walk for the day.
 The boat will take us passed many bays and inlets that make this vast body of water so incredibly unique.
 We may see wallabies, wallaroos, fish, birdlife and freshwater crocs along the way.
 We will be dropped off to enjoy the Pint Pot Bay Exploration Walk, a 6-8km walk depending on which option you choose.
 This walk is part of the Southern Carr Boyd Ranges which, from afar, seem arid and barren.
 But once up close reveal their hidden delights with cool gorges, waterfalls, and lovely, fern-lined pools just begging for someone to swim in them!
 Some of the best bushwalking tracks in the Kimberley can be found here.
 This walk is trackless and a unique opportunity to walk in the Kimberly Wilderness.
 The walk is medium to hard in grade and ranges in terrain with some fairly steep parts onto the plateau, but once on top walking becomes easier and the amazing views on top of the Carr Boyd Ranges make it worthwhile.
 Optional: An additional 2 km diversion into Little Revolver Creek to a secluded waterpools is available to those who want to venture further.
 After our walk we’ll head back to Lake Argyle Resort for lunch and an afternoon dip in the stunning infinity pool taking in the beauty that surrounds us.
 Late this afternoon we’ll enjoy a private sunset cruise before enjoying dinner in the restaurant, served with wine.

-This morning after breakfast we’ll walk straight from the resort to Bluff Lookout, a 5.3 kilometre easy trail.
+This morning after breakfast we’ll transfer to the historic Durack Homestead, originally built in 1895 by the Durack family on Argyle Downs Station (now mostly submerged by the lake).
+The homestead was dismantled stone by stone in the 1970s before the lake was filled and relocated to preserve this piece of local history to where it stands now.
+From here we will enjoy a walk from Bluff Lookout, a 5.3 kilometre easy trail to Lake Argyle Resort.
 Look out for the interesting wildlife you may see along the way.
 Birds, marsupials, reptiles, insects and maybe even an Echidna!
-On our return we’ll check-out of Lake Argyle Resort and make our way to Kununurra!
-On the drive back we’ll stop a few times to take in the incredible sights of the Ord Dam which in 1974 when Lake Argyle was then filled.
-We will also stop at one of our Riverside Camp’s for a sumptuous buffet lunch, before continuing on to Kununurra where we will head to our accommodation for the next two nights at either Discovery Park, Kununurra Country Club or Freshwater Apartments (dependant on availability).
+After lunch, we will head to the impressive Ord Top Dam which was completed in 1971, before Lake Argyle was filled in 1974.
+Later we join our Ord River Cruise to Kununurra where we can marvel at the spectacular scenery, wildlife, flora and fauna we’ll see along the way.
+We will stop at a Riverside Camp’s for an afternoon tea before continuing on to Kununurra where we will head to our accommodation for the next two nights at either Discovery Park, Kununurra Country Club or Freshwater Apartments (dependant on availability).
 Once we’ve checked in enjoy a relaxing afternoon by the pool or explore the local area.
 Tonight we’ll enjoy dinner in the restaurant, served with wine.

 This morning enjoy a hearty breakfast before we set off to explore the Bungle Bungles.
 We will depart Kununurra for a stunning flight taking in views on Argyle, the Carr Boyd Ranges and the Bungles on a small plane to Purnululu National Park.
 The luxury of us flying saves us around 9-hours of rugged road travel and allows us to enjoy a smooth, scenic flight to one of Australia’s World Heritage Sites.
 We will witness the beauty of the Bungles from above before landing at a nearyby airstrip to meet our helicopter that will fly us near the mouth of Piccaninny Gorge, the largest of all the gorges in the National Park.
 Our guide will lead the hike into the gorge and share stories of the area’s significance to the Aboriginal people and its unique history, which led to the World Heritage listing of Purnululu National Park.
 This 10 km return hike is classed as a level 5 walk and requires a high level of fitness and mobility.
 We will enjoy a morning tea and picnic lunch here.
 To experience this area, would normally take 3 days hiking with overnight camping supplies in a heavy pack.
 (Including one day to reach the mouth of the gorge, then another day to explore the gorge and then another day to retrace your steps and hike back to the start).
 With OUR journey we will access this area in a day with our helicopter dropping us at the mouth of the gorge, allowing us the day to explore the best areas of this enormous gorge, that cuts through the Bungle Range.
 The helicopter will then pick us up for a unique return back to the local airstrip for us to meet our plane which will take us back to Kununurra for our final dinner on this incredible journey.

 Note: If you do not wish to travel to The Bungles there is an option to finish this walking tour on Day 5 finishing back in Kununurra at approximately 3pm.
+See pricing panel for details.
 Please note as airlines can change departure times, we will adjust the start time on day 5 to ensure guests can meet flights departing at later in the day.
-We are able to drop guests directly at the airport to catch outgoing flights.

 Due to warmer weather in the Territory our guides will determine the best walking experiences for the day.
 Early morning starts will mean we will walk in the cooler part of the day.
 Some days include several short walks.
 Most walks include a swim to cool off during the walks.
 All walks outlined above are subject to them being open.
 Note we start our walks in June to try and avoid this, however due to weather some walks may not be opened until later in the season.
 When walks are not opened alternative walks or activities will be substitute.